cosmos/sdk-tutorials/tutorial/buy-name.md

 }
 ```

 Finally, define the `BuyName` `handler` function which performs the state transitions triggered by the message.
 Keep in mind that at this point the message has had its `ValidateBasic` function run so there has been some input verification.
 However, `ValidateBasic` cannot query application state.
-Validation logic that is dependent on network state (i.e. address balances) should be performed in the `handler` function.
+Validation logic that is dependent on network state (e.g. account balances) should be performed in the `handler` function.

 ```go
 // Handle MsgBuyName